 We all know that Black Friday and Cyber Monday have become big news in the UK over the last few years, with Amazon often leading the way.
 Over the sales period, Amazon offers something called Lightning Deals.
 This is a short-term discount (usually for an hour) on a limited amount of stock.
 Prime members will be given early access to some of these, meaning they have less of a chance of missing out.

 This is actually quite a tough one.
 All of the perks above are there just to encourage you to spend more.
 Music, Video and Reading all offer great material… to a certain extent.
 But you’ll often find that there will be the temptation to pay for a certain film/book/song.

 Delivery is extremely useful, but as I said above, if you spend over £20 and can wait, you can receive it for free anyway.
 If you have Prime Delivery, you’ll find yourself always going to Amazon without checking prices elsewhere.

 It’s odd because I haven’t painted Amazon Prime in a great light, yet I am a member.
 However, this is probably due to the fact that I earn a lot of Amazon vouchers from all the online surveys I complete!
 I am also a member of Music Unlimited, which I think is very good value.

 If you’re not sure whether you would get the most out of Prime, then why not take out a month’s free trial?
 It will give you a good opportunity to see how much use will get from all of the perks.
 And if it’s not for you, you can always cancel without charge.

 Click below to find out more or start your free trial.

-If you decide to take up an Amazon Prime subscription, why not take a look at these great ways to earn free Amazon gift cards.
+If you enjoyed my post ‘Is Amazon Prime worth it?’, why not take a look at these great ways to earn free Amazon gift cards.